 Treatment ranges from physical therapy to medication, cortisone shots in the shoulder, and surgery.
 Severe tears or advanced arthritis may be inoperable, but patients still have options.
 “For some, it means shoulder replacement surgery,” say ROC staff.
 “We have several surgeons who do those, and the surgery has advanced so far in recent decades.”

 Back problems are on the rise, particularly among young people.
 A sedentary lifestyle combined with large amounts of time glued to screens are contributing factors.
 “We’ve adopted habits of sitting in front of computers and reading on our phones where our necks are flexed all the time,” say our ROC PAs.
 “We weren’t meant to be sitting all the time.
 All those muscles that stabilize our backs have gotten deconditioned and weak, which leads to pain.”

 Losing weight and quitting smoking can kick-start the healing process by releasing pressure on the spine and eliminating nicotine, which constricts blood vessels and prevents blood flow to damaged areas.
 “It’s a tough addiction, but most surgeons worth their salt, including ours, won’t do surgery on your neck or back if you don’t stop smoking,” say staff.

-The ROC is the only orthopaedic urgent care center regionally that is open nine hours a day all but four days a year.
-To learn more about the services provided by Olympia Orthopaedic Associates, visit the OlyOrtho website or call 360-709-6230.
+The ROC is the only orthopaedic urgent care center regionally that is open 10am -5:30pm daily – all but four holidays a year.
+To learn more about the services provided by Olympia Orthopaedic Associates, visit the OlyOrtho website or call 360.709.6230.